shishir-dwi/TIL-NLP-Project/README.md

 Text classification is a fundamental task in natural language processing (NLP) that involves categorizing text into predefined classes or categories.
 It has a wide range of applications, including sentiment analysis, spam detection, topic categorization, and more.

-In this project, we'll be developing a text classification model using machine learning and deep learning techniques.
+In this project, we'll be developing a text classification model using deep learning techniques and Foundation Models(LLMs) like Llama2 by Meta, MistralAI, etc..
 The goal is to accurately classify text data/articles into different classes based on IAB categorization.

 ## Dataset